 Transcript: nesra's last day at kindergarten 2 years old 4 years old ( soon to be 5) NESRA- 3 YEARS OLD AT KINDERGARTEN NESRA'S FIRST DAY AT KINDERGARTEN NESRA'S FIRST DAY OF PRIMARY SCHOOL

-Transcript: Residential Schools Potlatch Law " Two primary objectives of the residential school system were to remove and isolate children from the influence of their homes, families, traditions and cultures, and to assimilate them into the dominant culture.
+Transcript: Residential Schools Potlatch Law, 1884 " Two primary objectives of the residential school system were to remove and isolate children from the influence of their homes, families, traditions and cultures, and to assimilate them into the dominant culture.
 These objectives were based on the assumption Aboriginal cultures and spiritual beliefs were inferior and unequal.
 Indeed, some sought, as it was infamously said, “to kill the Indian in the child.”
 Today, we recognize that this policy of assimilation was wrong, has caused great harm, and has no place in our country."
-Prime Minister Stephen Harper, official apology, June 11, 2008 Identify the objective behind the residential school system What racist assumptions were being made?
-How did the residential school system harm Indigenous peoples? https://www.cbc.ca/news/indigenous/truth-and-reconciliation-commission-by-the-numbers-1.3096185 1884: banned potlatches & other ceremonies Potlatch: significant annual ceremony functions to redistribute wealth, confer status and rank on individuals, kin groups and clans, and to establish claims to names, powers, hunting/fishing rights How could a ban on potlatch ceremonies affect issues of community?
+Prime Minister Stephen Harper, official apology, June 11, 2008 The objective behind the residential school system: The racist assumptions: The harm done to Indigenous peoples: https://www.cbc.ca/news/indigenous/truth-and-reconciliation-commission-by-the-numbers-1.3096185 The law banned potlatches & other ceremonies Potlatch: significant annual ceremony functions to redistribute wealth, confer status and rank on individuals, kin groups and clans, and to establish claims to names, powers, hunting/fishing rights How could a ban on potlatch ceremonies affect issues of community?
 Non-native officials saw potlatches as interrupting assimilation In 1921, 50 people were arrested at a potlatch; Jail term of several months, but reduced sentences for those who surrendered potlatch items (valuable masks, costumes, etc) Section 141 - outlawed hiring lawyers and legal counsel barring Indigenous peoples from fighting for their human rights through the legal system.
-Indian Act Truth and Reconciliation Commission Canadian federal law passed in 1876 Defines how Cdn gov interacts with the 614 First Nation bands in Canada allows the gov´´ to determine where reserves are and define who qualifies as Indigenous (status) amended "over twenty major changes" by 2002 How could this law affect issues of "identity" (what law determines who qualifies as any other group - Polish, German, Nigerian, Vietnamese, Chinese, Russian, etc) Residential schools program: 1883 - 1996 Total number of schools: 139 Schools operated by the Catholic Church: 60% Total First Nations, Métis, and Inuit children: more than 150,000 Estimated number of residential schools student deaths: over 6,000 Odds of a student dying: 1 in 25 (Odds of dying for Canadians in WWII: 1 in 26) Former students living today: 80,000 Writing task: In groups of 3-4 The narrator of Indian Horse is an adult reflecting on his childhood in a residential school.
-Using the background information, the text pictures and the synopsis on the back of the text, what predictions can you make about: a) the narrator’s point of view b) the “trouble” Saul Indian Horse is in c) the type of hero/heroic journey he is about to make Gradual Civilization Act 1857 goal to assimilate Indian people into Canadian settler society by encouraging enfranchisement.
-Enfranchisement is a legal process for terminating a person’s ¨¨¨¨Indian status and conferring full Canadian citizenship. also granted the Superintendent General of Indian Affairs extreme control over status Indians.
-For example, the Superintendent had the power to determine who was of “good moral character” and therefore deserve certain benefits Background to Indigenous literature Marrow Thieves; Indian Horse
+Indian Act, 1876 Truth and Reconciliation Commission Canadian federal law passed in 1876 Defines how Canadian gov interacts with the 614 First Nation bands: gives the government power to determine where reserves are and define who qualifies as Indigenous (status) amended "over twenty major changes" by 2002 How could this law affect issues of "identity" (what law determines who qualifies as any other group - Polish, German, Nigerian, Vietnamese, Chinese, Russian, etc) Residential schools program: 1883 - 1996 Total number of schools: 139 Schools operated by the Catholic Church: 60% Total First Nations, Métis, and Inuit children: more than 150,000 Estimated number of residential schools student deaths: over 6,000 Odds of a student dying: 1 in 25 (Odds of dying for Canadians in WWII: 1 in 26) Former students living today: 80,000 Brainstorm task The narrator of Indian Horse is an adult reflecting on his childhood in a residential school.
+Using the background information, the text pictures and the synopsis on the back of the text, what predictions can you make about: a) the narrator’s point of view b) the “trouble” Saul Indian Horse is in c) the type of hero/heroic journey he is about to make Gradual Civilization Act 1857 Goal: assimilate Indigenous people into Canadian settler society by encouraging enfranchisement.
+Define enfranchisement: Define assimilate: also granted the Superintendent General of Indian Affairs extreme control over status Indians.
+For example, the Superintendent had the power to determine who was of “good moral character” and therefore deserve certain benefits Background to Indigenous Literature

 Now you can make any subject more engaging and memorable